Your Child’s Educational Team: Understanding and Working with Your Blind Child’s Teachers, Specialists, and Aides

-- Early interventionist: If your child is younger than 3 years old, your team may include an early interventionist, a professional who is trained to support families of young children with disabilities.
+- Early interventionist: If your child is younger than three years old, your team may include an early interventionist, a professional who is trained to support families of young children with disabilities.
 Many early interventionists have a strong background in child development.
 However, the early interventionist on your team may or may not have experience and expertise related to working with a child with a visual impairment.
-Therefore it's important for the early interventionist to collaborate with a teacher of students with visual impairments.
+Therefore, if your early interventionist is not a trained teacher for the visually impaired, it’s important for the early interventionist to collaborate with a teacher of students with visual impairments.

 - Occupational therapist: An occupational therapist focuses on the development of your child’s fine motor skills.
 These are the skills he uses for eating, dressing, keyboarding at a computer or electronic notetaker, and other tasks mostly using his hands.

 - Physical therapist: The physical therapist’s specialty is your child’s gross motor skills—those used for activities such as crawling, sitting, walking, and running.

 - Speech therapist: Speech therapists—also known as speech and language pathologists—focus on helping young children learn to communicate, improving speech and communication, and developing alternative methods of communication for children with multiple disabilities.
 Many speech therapists also have expertise in helping young children learn eating skills.

 The educational team might also include any of the following professionals, and if your child has multiple disabilities, there may be others as well: